mohamuhsin/investment-calculator/README.md

 # Investment Calculator

-Demonstrating the use of Component
+Demonstrating the use of Componen